anthavio/airbrake-logback/README.md

 HTTP request and session integration
 ------------------------------------
 If you happen to use library in Servlet container you can have HTTP request and session information included in Airbrake notifications.
-To enable it you have to add AirflowServletRequestFilter into your configuration web.xml exmple
+To enable it you have to add AirbrakeServletRequestFilter into your configuration web.xml exmple
 ```
   <filter>
     <filter-name>AirbrakeFilter</filter-name>
-    <filter-class>net.anthavio.airbrake.http.AirflowServletRequestFilter</filter-class>
+    <filter-class>net.anthavio.airbrake.http.AirbrakeServletRequestFilter</filter-class>
   </filter>
   <filter-mapping>
     <filter-name>AirbrakeFilter</filter-name>